The feast of the Epiphany is a double feast with Octave. The liturgical colour of the feast and Octave is white.

 Mattins begins, without Domine labia me, invitatory and hymn, with with the first antiphon of the first nocturn, Afferte Domino.
 Psalms 28, 45 & 46 are sung.
 The lessons in the first nocturn are from Isaiah.
 These are the same as in the post-Clement editions of the Breviary.
 In the second nocturn the antiphons Omnis terra adoret te etc are sung with psalms 65, 71 & 85 and the lessons are from a sermon on the Epiphany by St. Leo.
 The fifth and sixth lessons are longer than those found in the post-Clement editions.
 In the third nocturn the antiphon Venite adoremus eum etc is sung with Ps.
 94, Venite , the usual invitatory psalm, in a responsorial manner.
 Psalms 95 and 96 are also sung in the third nocturn.
 The homily on St. Matthew's Gospel if from St. Gregory.
 These are considerably longer than those found in the later editions.
 The text of the last sentence of the eighth lesson and the entire ninth lesson are absent from the post-Clement books.
 The Te Deum is sung.

-After the last lesson of Mattins (or after Compline) the celebrant vested in amice, alb, stole and cope with deacon and subdeacon carries out the Blessing of the Waters.
-The rite (which can be found in the Marquess of Bute's excellent study 'The Blessing of Waters on the Eve of the Epiphany', recently reprinted by Kessinger) contains antiphons, a Litany, an OT reading, a Gospel, numerous lengthy prayers, a preface, Sanctus, Pater noster etc., and culminates in a Cross being plunged by the celebrant into the waters whilst the choir sings Baptizatur Christus, et sanctificatur omnis mundus: et tribuit nobis remissionem peccatorum: aqua et Spiritu omnes purificamur.
+After the last lesson of Mattins (or after Compline) the celebrant vested in amice, alb, stole and cope with deacon and subdeacon celebrates the solemn Blessing of the Waters.
+The rite (which can be found in the Marquess of Bute's excellent study 'The Blessing of Waters on the Eve of the Epiphany') contains antiphons, a Litany, an OT reading, a Gospel, numerous lengthy prayers, a preface, Sanctus, Pater noster etc., and culminates in a Cross being plunged by the celebrant into the waters whilst the choir sings Baptizatur Christus, et sanctificatur omnis mundus: et tribuit nobis remissionem peccatorum: aqua et Spiritu omnes purificamur.
 (Christ is baptized, and all the world is hallowed, and He granteth unto us the remission of sins.
 We are purified by water and the Spirit).
 In 1890 this rite was suppressed and a new form produced by the SRC.
 Bute comments on the new rite (which is included in the book for comparison)"This form is chiefly interesting as marking an entire variance from the antient [sic] form used in the Church of Rome, and also in all other churches.
 Those forms are all in commemoration of the baptism of Christ, while in this that subject is entirely ignored and the form made simply one for the blessing of holy water to be used against evil spirits"

 At Lauds the antiphons Ante luciferum genitus etc are sung with the psalms 92, 99, 62-66, Benedicite & 148-149-150.
 The chapter is Surge, illuminare from Isaiah and the Office hymn is O sola magnarum urbium.